finos/rune-dsl/documentation/rosetta-modelling-component.md

 ```
 - `Foo -> VALUE1 to-string` will result in the string `"VALUE1"`,
 - `Foo -> VALUE2 to-string` will result in the string `"Value 2"`, (note that the display name is used if present)
-- `"VALUE1" to-enum Foo" will result in the enum value `Foo -> VALUE1`,
+- `"VALUE1" to-enum Foo` will result in the enum value `Foo -> VALUE1`,
-- `"Value 2" to-enum Foo" will result in the enum value `Foo -> VALUE2`, (again, the display name is used if present)
+- `"Value 2" to-enum Foo` will result in the enum value `Foo -> VALUE2`, (again, the display name is used if present)
-- `"-3.14" to-number` will result in the number 3.14,
+- `"-3.14" to-number` will result in the number -3.14,
 - `"17:05:33" to-time` will result in a value representing the local time 17 hours, 5 minutes and 33 seconds.

 If the conversion fails, the result is an empty value.
 For example,